Who I Am

 I'm Maria Karim Siddiqui, a trauma-informed psychotherapist, art therapist, supervisor, and mental health advocate.
 My work lives at the intersection of psychology, cultural identity, spirituality, and creative expression.
 I support individuals, communities, and professionals through a lens that is decolonized, relational, and grounded in compassion.

-As a Board-Certified Registered Art Therapist (ATR-BC), Licensed Professional Clinical Counselor (LPCC), and National Certified Counselor (NCC), I integrate verbal and nonverbal approaches to support healing.
+As a Board-Certified Registered Art Therapist (ATR-BC), Licensed Professional Clinical Counselor (LPCC), National Certified Counselor (NCC), and Board-Approved Clinical Supervisor in Minnesota, I integrate verbal and nonverbal approaches to support healing.
 My work bridges the clinical and the creative, the intellectual and the intuitive.

-In addition to my clinical practice, I offer reflective, trauma-informed supervision to emerging art therapists.
-My supervision style weaves together clinical insight, cultural humility, creativity, and relational depth supporting art therapists as they develop confidence, clarity, and alignment with their authentic voice and values.
+In addition to my clinical practice, I offer reflective, trauma-informed supervision to pre-licensed LPC, LPCC, and art therapists working toward licensure or ATR credentialing.
+My supervision style weaves together clinical insight, cultural humility, creativity, and relational depth, supporting emerging clinicians as they develop confidence, clarity, and alignment with their authentic voice and values.

-I believe healing isn’t about fixing what is broken, it’s about remembering what has always been whole.
+I believe healing isn't about fixing what is broken, it's about remembering what has always been whole.
 Healing unfolds in safe relationships, is sustained in community, and becomes sacred when witnessed with compassion.
-Whether you’re seeking therapy, clinical consultation, or community-centered mental health offerings, I’m here to walk with you.
+Whether you're seeking therapy, clinical consultation, or supervision, I'm here to walk with you.

 How I Show Up